MARCH BOOK OF THE MONTH

 Beach Glass Books announces the publishing of the award-winning “THE SENATOR’S SON: The Shocking Disappearance, The Delebrated Trial, and the Mystery That Remains a Century Later,” by Charles Oldham — in AUDIO BOOKS and EBOOKS.

 - Audiobook, read by actor John Witt.
-To hear a sample and/or to get the audiobook FREE with trial Audible membership, visit Audible.
+CLICK HERE to hear a sample and learn how to get the audiobook FREE.

 - eBook on Amazon Kindle, Barnes & Noble Nook, Kobo, and other e-readers.